Rent in Advance: Everything You Need to Know About What Paying ‘Rent in Advance’ Means

 “Where did my first two weeks’ rent in advance go?”

 It’s one of the most common questions tenants ask of Perth Property Managers at the end of a tenancy, but rarely do the common answers online make the concept of rent in advance easy to understand.

-It is important to note that the first two weeks rent paid for your first two weeks of tenancy as rent must be paid prior, or in advance, to the period a tenant is paying for.
-Some tenants mistakenly believe that the first two weeks rent paid is held in trust for use at the end of tenancy, like a bond, but this is not the case.
+It is important to note that the rent payment for your first two weeks of tenancy as rent must be paid prior, or in advance, to the period a tenant is paying for.
+Some tenants mistakenly believe that the first two weeks’ rent paid is held in trust for use at the end of tenancy, like a bond, but this is not the case.

 Let’s describe the concept of rent in advance in a way that is easier to understand.

 What is a rent payment?

 In the context of the property rental market, a rent payment refers to the amount of money that a tenant pays to their landlord or property management provider in exchange for the right to live in a property.